-Returns prefix of the tables of database.
+Returns prefix of the tables of the database.
 For default is wp_.

 Create a Custom Table

-Sometimes you need create a custom table in WordPress database for your plugin.
-You can create the table with query function but there is a fancy way to do this.
+Sometimes you need to create a custom table in the WordPress database for your plugin.
+You can create the table with a query function but there is a fancy way to do this.

-In this example we are going to create my_table to store viewers IP and view date.
+In this example, we are going to create my_table to store the viewer’s IP and view date.

 global $wpdb; $charset_collate = $wpdb->get_charset_collate(); $table_name = $wpdb->prefix . 'my_table'; $sql = "CREATE TABLE IF NOT EXISTS $table_name (`ip` text NOT NULL,`date` text NOT NULL) $charset_collate;"; require_once(ABSPATH . 'wp-admin/includes/upgrade.php'); dbDelta($sql);